2start/documentation/using-inspect-protect/protect/configuring-the-microagent.md

-# Configuring the ShiftLeft Protect Microagent for Java
+# Configuring the ShiftLeft Protect Microagent

-The ShiftLeft Protect for Java Microagent runs out-of-the-box with default settings.
+The ShiftLeft Protect Microagent runs out-of-the-box with default settings.
 Optionally you can configure the Microagent for your environment.

 ## Configuration Options